 Identify all costs including expenses to be charged for performing the services necessary to accomplish the objectives of the Contract.
 The Consultant is to submit a fully detailed budget including staff costs, administrative costs, travel costs, and any other expenses necessary to accomplish the tasks and to produce the deliverables under the Contract.
+A bidder's failure to identify all costs in a manner consistent with the instructions in this Competitive Solicitation is sufficient grounds for disqualification.
 Consultants are required to collect and pay Washington State sales tax, if applicable.